Breast fullness and heaviness often result from hormonal changes, fluid retention, or underlying medical conditions.

 Hormonal Influences on Breast Sensations

 Many women notice that their breasts feel more tender or swollen one to two weeks before menstruation begins.
-This premenstrual symptom usually resolves once menstruation starts as hormone levels drop.
-However, for some women, this discomfort can be quite pronounced.
+This premenstrual symptom usually resolves once menstruation starts as hormone levels shift.
+However, for some women, this discomfort can be quite pronounced and may interfere with daily comfort, exercise, sleep, or clothing choices.

 Table: Hormonal Changes & Their Effects on Breasts